DaylightDragon/NumismaticsCalculator/README.md

 By pressing the second button in your `Control Panel` or just by pressing a configured keybind, you can open the mod's `Config Screen`.
 Here you can toggle features on and off.

 ## Important notes
 There are **some bugs** at the moment that may take indefinite period of time to fix.
-Those include:
+Those currently include:

-- Selection mode bugs out on player's hotbar and additionally doesn't work with chests.
-- In certain scenarios the ui may not fit on your screen, but you can simply re-open your inventory or set your GUI Scale to 3 or lower.
+- Creative Inventory Screen doesn't let you type numbers inside the overlay - idk how to fix it, mojang really wants you to type in their EditBox

 ## Supported Versions